JoaoLobo94/Rails-Pubsub-adapter/README.md

 - If do not send anything it defaults to 1.
 - We will execute the latest job you pushed, using the LIFO methodology.
 - You will be able to see the results by checking the worker logs.
-- You can also set arguments to the worker, to listen to different topics and subscriptions
+- You can also set arguments to the worker, to listen to different topics in case you set a custom topic besides the default one

 ```
-$ docker compose run --rm web bin/rake worker:run [topic] [subscription]
+$ docker compose run --rm web bin/rake worker:run [topic
 ```